dbcook/openrocket-database/README.md

 are incomplete; there are many blank entries for manufacturer PN in the SEMROC Centuri kit cross-reference pages.

-Overall, we can probably construct a reasonable Centuri parts file, but it may be impossible to have comprenehsive data in the period between ~1972 and Centuri's end of production around 1980.
+Overall, we can probably construct a reasonable Centuri parts file, but it may be impossible to have comprenehsive data in the period between 1972 and Centuri's end of production around 1980.

 #### LOC Precision

 Dimensional data from LOC Precision is notoriously incomplete and error-filled, but I've been able to resolve most of it using Apogee's tabulated data and some measurements of actual parts.
+LOC changed hands for the second time around the beginning of 2017, but thus far (late 2017) the website parts listings have not had any significant upgrades as far as dimensions.

 #### SEMROC